MWMatthieuL/ISCOM/README.md

 - http://iscom.local/ to see the project

-- http://iscom.local:8080 to see database (username: tp-docker, password: mw)
+- http://iscom.local:8080 to see database (username: iscom, password: iscom)

 - http://iscom.local:1080 to see catched emails